FusionAuth/java-http/README.md

 A key component for this project is to have awesome performance.
 Here are some basic metrics using the FusionAuth load test suite against a simple application using the Prime Framework MVC.
 The controller does nothing except return a simple 200.
 Here are some simple comparisons between `Tomcat`, `Netty`, and `java-http`.

 The load test configuration is set to 10 clients with 500,000 requests each.
-The client is Restify which is a FusionAuth library that uses URLConnection under the hoods.
+The client is Restify which is a FusionAuth library that uses `HttpURLConnection` under the hoods.
 All the servers were HTTP so that TLS would not introduce any additional latency.

 Here are the current test results: